eteitelbaum/academic-website/content/slides/psc1001_1.2/index.md

 slides:
   highlight_style: dracula
   theme: black
-summary: An overview of the field of comparative politics
+summary: An introduction to methods used in the field of comparative politics
 tags:
 - Comparative Politics
 - PSC 1001